cloudControl/documentation/Guides/Python/Django notes.md

 ## Databases
 To use a database, you should choose an Add-on from [the Data Storage category][data-storage-addons].
-To get the credentials of your database, refer to the [Read Configuration][read-config] article.
+To get the credentials of your database, refer to the [Add-on credentials][add-on-credentials] article.

 ## Email
 You can't use a local SMTP server, instead choose one of our [email Add-ons][messaging-addons].